cloudcat17/BattleBot-Control/README.md

 #### Loading the firmware: ####

  1. Download this entire repository to your Arduino projects directory.
-Make sure the containing folder is called 'BattleBot-Control' (by default, GitHub will name the zip 'Battlebot-Control-\<branch name>').
+Make sure the containing folder is called 'BattleBot-Control' (by default, GitHub will name the zip 'Battlebot-Control-\<branch name>' so you must rename it to remove the branch name).
  2. Open `BattleBot-Control.ino` in the Arduino IDE.
+Verify you have the extra tabs with the .h files.
  3. Ensure the following settings are set in the "Tools" menu:
    * Board: "NodeMCU 1.0 (ESP-12E Module)"
    * CPU Frequency: "80 MHz"
-   * Flash Size: "4M (3M SPIFFS)"
+   * Flash Size: "4M (3M SPIFFS)" (note 3M vs 1M)
    * Upload Speed: "115200"
    * Choose correct serial port for module
  4. Run "Tools" > "ESP8266 Sketch Data Upload" to initialize the file system and load the HTML / javascript user interface